 With this risk to society in mind, the ACMD (the panel of scientists that advises the UK government on drug misuse), tasked with monitoring the WADA list with a view to staying abreast of the latest developments in potentially dangerous drugs, took the inclusion of 7-keto as an “anabolic agent” to indicate that it should be scheduled under the Misuse of Drugs Act as a Class C controlled drug in the UK, since they felt that the “potential physical and social harms of 7-hydroxy DHEA and 7-keto DHEA… are commensurate with other Class C drugs”.

-Following intervention by this blog, Patrick Arnold, and a US pharmaceutical company to point out that 7-keto DHEA is neither anabolic nor dangerous, the proposal was dropped, and the draft legislation was ditched.
+Following intervention by a US pharmaceutical company to point out that 7-keto DHEA is neither anabolic nor dangerous, the proposal was dropped, and the draft legislation was ditched.
 Although on this occasion common sense won out, there remains the worrying possibility that in the future rules that are applied arbitrarily and capriciously to competitive athletes could be blithely copy/pasted into law for application to all citizens.

 The use of erythropoietin (EPO, a drug employed to increase red blood cell count) reached epidemic proportions among cyclists in the 1990s, and when EPO-specific testing was finally applied to the sport in the 2000s, the number of positive results – and the subsequent revelations and accusations from Floyd Landis – rocked the sport.